Sample Student Mapping Projects

 - RJI Collaborative Mapping Portal - Justin Grigg at Alfred University heads up the Rural Justice Institute at Alfred University, which is developing the Collaborative Mapping Portal to encourage agencies in surrounding communities to ‘think spatially’.
 Justin coordinated a earlier project to create a 3-dimensional model of the campus using Google Earth and Sketchup.

 - Writing Nature: Digital Storytelling - Prof. Betsy Bolton (Swarthmore College) has students use Google Maps embedded within blogs to share their poems and related written reflections.
-This work continued in a later course, Natural History and Imagination.

 - Spatial Visualization - Dr. Jeff Howarth (Middlebury College) uses a variety of applications to help students develop skills in information design and spatial reasoning.